JuliaLang/julia/doc/src/manual/code-loading.md

 These three kinds of environment each serve a different purpose:

-* Project environments provide **reproducibility.** By checking a project environment into version control—e.g. a git repository—along with the rest of the project's source code, you can reproduce the exact state of the project _and_ all of its dependencies since the manifest file captures the exact version of every dependency and can be rematerialized easily.
+* Project environments provide **reproducibility.** By checking a project environment into version control—e.g. a git repository—along with the rest of the project's source code, you can reproduce the exact state of the project _and_ all of its dependencies since the manifest file captures the exact version of every dependency.
-* Package directories provide low-overhead **convenience** when a project environment would be overkill: are handy when you have a set of packages and just want to put them somewhere and use them as they are without having to create and maintain a project environment for them.
+* Package directories provide low-overhead **convenience** when a project environment isn't needed.
+Package directories are handy when you have a set of packages that you just want to put somewhere and use them as they are, without having to create and maintain a project environment for them.
 * Stacked environments allow for **augmentation** of the primary environment with additional tools.
-You can push an environment including development tools onto the stack and they will be available from the REPL and scripts but not from inside of packages.
+You can push an environment including development tools onto the stack and they will be available from the REPL and scripts but not from inside packages.

 As an abstraction, an environment provides three maps: `roots`, `graph` and `paths`.
 When resolving the meaning of `import X`, `roots` and `graph` are used to determine the identity of `X` and answer the question *"what is `X`?"*, while the `paths` map is used to locate the source code of `X` and answer the question *"where is `X`?"* The specific roles of the three maps are: